German–Soviet Axis talks: German reaction

 German negotiator Karl Schnurre, who could not conceal his delight over the offer, immediately telegrammed Berlin that "in view of the present status of the negotiations here, Molotov's statements today must be viewed as a surprising indication of goodwill on the part of the Soviet Government.
 Molotov's proposal regarding compensation for property claims in the Baltic states considerably exceeds our expectations".

 Hitler, however, saw the Soviet territorial ambitions in the Balkans as a challenge to German interests and saw the plan as effectively making Bulgaria into an adjunct of the Axis Pact.
 On several occasions, Molotov asked German officials for their response to Moscow's counterproposals, but Germany never answered them.
 Germany's refusal to respond to the counterproposal worsened relations between the countries.
 Regarding the counterproposal, Hitler remarked to his top military chiefs that Stalin "demands more and more", "he's a cold-blooded blackmailer" and "a German victory has become unbearable for Russia" so that "she must be brought to her knees as soon as possible".
+Although Hitler already wished to invade the Soviet Union, he evidently wanted to accelerate it now.

 On December 5, Hitler received military plans for the possible invasion and approved them all, with a schedule to begin in May 1941.
 On December 18, 1940, Hitler signed Führer Directive No. 21 to the German high command for an operation, now codenamed Operation Barbarossa, stating: "The German Wehrmacht must be prepared to crush Soviet Russia in a quick campaign".
 The date for the invasion was set for May 15, 1941.
 On the other side of the border, Stalin had anticipated an eventual war against Germany.
 Speaking to his generals in December, Stalin referenced Hitler's references to a Soviet attack in Mein Kampf and stated that they must always be ready to repulse a German attack, that Hitler thought that the Red Army would require four years to ready itself and so "we must be ready much earlier" and that "we will try to delay the war for another two years."

 On January 17, 1941, seven days after the German–Soviet Border and Commercial Agreement, Molotov asked German officials whether the parties could then work out an agreement for entry to the Axis Pact.
 Molotov expressed astonishment at the absence of any answer to the Soviets' November 25 offer to join the pact and never received an answer.
-On March 1, 1941, Bulgaria joined the Axis, which further unsettled Stalin after Germany had continued to ignore Stalin's November 25, 1940 Axis entry proposal.
-After six months of preparations, Germany invaded the Soviet Union on 22 June 1941, which ended any hope for the proposed alliance.
+On March 1, 1941, Bulgaria joined the Axis, which further unsettled Stalin after Germany had continued to ignore Stalin's November 25, 1940, Axis entry proposal.
+After six months of preparations, Germany invaded the Soviet Union on 22 June 1941, which ended any hope of Ribbentrop of the Soviets for the proposed alliance.

-Von der Schulenburg was executed as one of the conspirators in the July 20, 1944 plot to assassinate Hitler.
+Von der Schulenburg was executed as one of the conspirators in the July 20, 1944, plot to assassinate Hitler.